-One hot, surry day, as down broke, America was out in the gorden, sunning him self. gost get a sporde and dug them up.
-One he had done that, ne decided the to bake them and did that with great care.
-Then he paled them and since he alid that they were reddy.
-At an hour labor lest an hour later there was a trake at interest stand The door and there standing the most the most the most the most the most the mordergul somety game and have been walking "Slasmath mas I je bonsbrow bone saga Top meters alt zam ti + za, ezugen tox buros ianan A some up with a scene to trick Turbe, so he toose wouldn't sat the tasty yams.
+One hot, suring day, as down broke, America was out in the gorden, sunning him self. gest get a sporde and dug them up.
+One done that, ne decided the to bake them and did that with great care.
+Then he peled them and since he stid that they were reddy.
+At an hour labor lest an hour later there was a trake at the door, he spened the door and there standing the the most the most that I small the most worderful smelling yams and have been walking Elasment mas I je bonebnour bone sega rog Anonal could not reguse, as + it was the costem some up with a scene to trick Turbe, so he troose wouldn't sat the tasty yams.